Tiezhengyuan/bio_broker/README.md

 - Biologists who want to compare their own data with public data and perform association analysis.

 ## Recommendations
-- bio-broker could work as middle layer for a bioinformatics web service, or integrated into a certain bioinformatics pipelines.
+- bioBroker could work as middle layer for a bioinformatics web service, or integrated into a certain bioinformatics pipelines.
 - bio-broker could integrate various source of biomedical data and serve design of new databases.